kathie-zgu/movie_reviews_classification/README.md

 # Movie Reviews Classification (NLP) Project Summary
 This project focuses on classifying movie reviews as positive or negative using the IMDB dataset.
-We employed deep learning techniques to achieve this classification task.
+We employ deep learning algorithms to predict the sentiment of these reviews using three different models with various hyperparameters:

+- SimpleNeuralNet (custom model)
+- DeepNeuralNet (custom model)
+- DistilBERT (distilbert-base-uncased)

+Results can be found in the notebook and at the [WandB report](https://api.wandb.ai/links/e-v-zgurskaya/u4vehuno).

 The steps involved in this project are outlined below:

 ## Project Description
 ### Step 1: Setting Up the Environment